Contextual Thompson Sampling via Generation of Missing Data: Generative Thompson Sampling: General algorithm and regret bounds

-In our previous work \citep{psar2024}, we prove a regret bound with a similar prediction loss penalty for model misspecifcation for a generative Thompson sampling algorithm for a multi-armed, non-contextual bandit algorithm.
-Although they also use an information theoretic analysis, in their simpler setting without contexts, they do not need to introduce the concept of a general ``oracle'' policy fitting procedure and as a result do not provide an information theoretic analysis that extends to infinite policy classes as we do.
-Moreover, we were not able to directly build on the proof approach used in \citet{psar2024} because they critically rely on the fact that under $p^*$, unobserved outcomes $Y$ are exchangeable given the history; However, for contextual bandits, unobserved outcomes $Y$ are not exchangeable conditional on observing their associated contexts $X$.
+\bo{Related work on generative TS algorithms.} \citet{wen2021predictions} consider a non-contextual, multi-armed TS algorithm that incorporates a generative outcome model.
+However, they require modeling latent environment parameters, and their bound requires a history-dependent KL divergence term to be small, which differs from our prediction loss penalty. \citet{psar2024} proves a regret bound with a similar prediction loss penalty generative TS algorithm with misspecified models for a much simpler multi-armed, non-contextual setting.
+They do not introduce the concept of a general ``oracle'' policy fitting procedure, and their result does not apply to infinite policy classes.
+Moreover, we were not able to directly build on their proof approach because they critically rely on the fact that under $p^*$, unobserved outcomes $Y$ are exchangeable given the history.
+In contrast, our result does not require exchangeability at all and technically applies even if $p^*$ is not exchangeable (e.g., nonstationary).

-\citet{wen2021predictions} also consider a non-contextual, multi-armed Thompson sampling algorithm that incorporates a generative outcome model.
-Our algorithm is not a generalization of theirs, since they require specifying a prior over latent environment parameters.
-Their regret bound allows for the generative model to be misspecified and requires a history-dependent KL divergence term to be small, which is different from our prediction loss penalty.
-Despite these differences, we carefully integrate bounding techniques from \citet{wen2021predictions} in proving our contextual bandit regret bounds.
-What is surprising is that their information theoretic bounding techniques developed for multi-armed, non-contextual bandits are relevant for contextual bandits with infinite policy classes, which has been of independent interest in the literature, even for correctly specified model settings \citep{neu2022lifting,infotheoreticNonstationary}.
+\bo{Flexibility and advantages of Generative TS.} Generative TS requires the algorithm designer to choose an imputation model $p_\theta$ and a policy class $\Pi$.
+The modularity of these two components allows one to easily extend TS to more complex, less standard decision-making problems, e.g., (i) \bo{Nonstationarity} can be accommodated with a $p_\theta$ that models trends over time (see discussion before Section \ref{sec:regret}); (ii) \bo{Correlated outcomes} can be modeled using a $p_\theta$ that captures dependencies between outcomes across actions or over time; (iii) \bo{Constrained decision-making} can be done by choosing a policy class $\Pi$ satisfying such constraints, e.g., to ensure fairness one can use standard constrained optimization approaches to learning decision rules~\citep{corbett2017algorithmic} (Appendix~\ref{app:fairness}).